Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

  2. Assign Role to Managed Identity.

-Navigate to your Azure AI Content Safety instance, click on "Add role assignment" to start the process of assigning a role to the Azure AI Content Safety managed identity.
+Navigate to your Azure OpenAI instance, click on "Add role assignment" to start the process of assigning a Azure OpenAI role to the Azure AI Content Safety managed identity.
 Choose a role that grants the necessary permissions for the tasks you want to perform.
 Based on your needs, this could be "Contributor" or "User".
 The specific roles and permissions might vary based on what you're looking to achieve.
   ![image](https://github.com/Azure/Azure-AI-Content-Safety-Private-Preview/assets/36343326/0bdab704-2825-4a78-b9b4-56e72aa19718)

   ![image](https://github.com/Azure/Azure-AI-Content-Safety-Private-Preview/assets/36343326/5df9be34-0929-4dfa-8e5a-edfd653d0e02)